clemensv/xregistry-cli/samples/protocols/README.md

 This directory contains exemplary CloudEvents Discovery documents that can be used to experiment with the code generator.

-* [amqp-consumer-endpoint.disco](amqp-consumer-endpoint.disco) is an AMQP consumer endpoint.
+* [amqp-consumer-endpoint.cereg](amqp-consumer-endpoint.cereg) is an AMQP consumer endpoint.
-* [amqp-producer-endpoint.disco](amqp-producer-endpoint.disco) is an AMQP producer endpoint.
+* [amqp-producer-endpoint.cereg](amqp-producer-endpoint.cereg) is an AMQP producer endpoint.
-* [http-producer-endpoint.disco](http-producer-endpoint.disco) is an HTTP producer endpoint.
+* [http-producer-endpoint.cereg](http-producer-endpoint.cereg) is an HTTP producer endpoint.
-* [http-subscriber-endpoint.disco](http-subscriber-endpoint.disco) is an HTTP subscriber endpoint.
+* [http-subscriber-endpoint.cereg](http-subscriber-endpoint.cereg) is an HTTP subscriber endpoint.
-* [mqtt-consumer-endpoint.disco](mqtt-consumer-endpoint.disco) is an MQTT consumer endpoint.
+* [mqtt-consumer-endpoint.cereg](mqtt-consumer-endpoint.cereg) is an MQTT consumer endpoint.
-* [mqtt-producer-endpoint.disco](mqtt-producer-endpoint.disco) is an MQTT producer endpoint.
+* [mqtt-producer-endpoint.cereg](mqtt-producer-endpoint.cereg) is an MQTT producer endpoint.